-- 1. Set the air inlet selection lever to the " - 2.
-Set the air outlet control dial to the " - 3.
+- 1. Set the air inlet selection lever to the position. - 2.
+Set the air flow control dial to the " position. - 3.
 Set the temperature control dial to the most comfortable level. - 4.
 Set the fan speed control lever to the desired speed.

 Warm air also comes out from the right and left air outlets.
-To stop warm air flow from these outlets, turn the corresponding thumb-wheel to the " \bowtie " position.
+To stop warm air flow from these outlets, turn the corresponding thumb-wheel to the "\sum " position.